Appellate Division Courthouse of New York State: Courtroom

 At the top of each wall, a frieze runs across the entire room, except on a portion of the eastern wall (directly opposite the bench); this frieze measures 4 ft 3 in tall.
 On the eastern wall is a triptych with three panels separated by marble pilasters.
 From right to left, these panels are Power of the Law by Edwin H. Blashfield; Wisdom of the Law by Henry O. Walker; and Justice of the Law by Edward Simmons.
 These panels contain personifications of numerous concepts related to law.
 George Maynard carved a pair of seals of the city and state governments of New York, with one seal mounted on either side of the triptych.
 Both of the seals are supported by figures.
 The north and south walls are decorated with Judicial Virtues by Joseph Lauber, which consists of eight mural panels depicting virtues on either wall; the leftmost and rightmost panels on either wall depict "four cardinal virtues".
 Lauber's panels are interspersed with Armstrong's stained-glass windows on these walls.
 On the west wall above the bench, Kenyon Cox designed The Reign of Law, a five-part frieze with figures that signify numerous tenets related to the reign of law, mostly in a yellow color scheme.

 The gilded ceiling is divided into multiple panels and coffers, similar to in the main hall.
 As in the main hall, the gold-on-red color of the ceiling was intended to harmonize with the marble used on the walls.
 The space is illuminated by a 30 ft ceiling dome and three large windows, which in turn were designed by Armstrong.
-The dome bears the names of the Appellate Division's presiding justices.
 This courtroom's ceiling was protected by a second dome, which extended to a glass dome in the roof.
-The circumference of the dome contains wrought letters spelling out the names of "past leaders of the American bar" at the time of the building's completion in 1899.
+The circumference of the dome contains wrought iron letters spelling out the names of "past leaders of the American bar" at the time of the building's completion in 1899.
+The names of all Appellate Division justices until 1955, and the names of presiding justices after that year, are displayed at the base of the dome.